conorm185/Group-Assignment-1/README.md

 8. Click add external JAR and navigate to where you have your group project repositiry

-9. Select json-simple-1.1 and open it
+9. Select json-simple-1.1 (or gson if we decide to use that) and open it

 10. Apply and close.